 PPG’s dedication to achieving the certification for our architectural glass products signifies our commitment to environmental stewardship and to developing and enhancing products that promote sustainable building.

-Click here to view the complete list of Cradle to Cradle Certified Silver architectural glass products available from PPG.
+Click here to view the complete list of Cradle to Cradle Certified architectural glass products available from PPG.
 You may also request a sample of any glass product by clicking here or by calling 1.888.774.4332 for more information.

 To learn more about how PPG had its products Cradle to Cradle Certified, review our brochure.